 - Prescriptions related to the life-limiting illness

-Hospice services can be provided in a patient or family member’s home, nursing home, or assisted living facility.
-If symptoms require 24-hour skilled care, inpatient hospice can be provided in community hospitals or Masonicare’s Senior Care Hospital in Wallingford.
+Hospice services can be provided wherever the patient lives - in a patient or family member’s home, nursing home, or assisted living facility.
+If symptoms require 24-hour skilled care, inpatient hospice can also be provided.

 Palliative Care Advantages